How we design

-Specifications are the next step on from wireframes.
-They include the wireframe image, but also include everything you need to know in order to build it.
+Specifications are the next step following wireframing.
+They include the wireframe images, but also include everything you need to know in order to fully build your product.
 They are the instruction manuals for interface development.

 Our specifications are based on a straightforward yet powerful layout that includes a notated image and a table of labels, behaviour, content and functionality.